Skip to Content

 This ensures they won’t become overcrowded, thus decreasing the time between pruning sessions.

+The easiest propagation method for a Philodendron selloum is stem cuttings.
 Being extremely resilient, the Tree Philodendron is a great candidate for propagation.

 Step 1: Begin by prepping a new pot with at least two inches of peat moss and sand.
-Make sure that the organic matter is mixed together evenly.
+Make sure that the organic matter is mixed evenly.

-Step 2: Water your newly crafted pot until water flows out of the bottom, ensuring that the drainage holes work correctly.
+Step 2: Water your newly crafted pot until water flows out of the bottom, ensuring the drainage holes work correctly.

 Step 4: Cut the stem off of the Tree Philodendron, including both the stem and the two nodes.